Alocasia Growth Rate? (How Big/Tall It Gets+Growing It Faster)

 Light

-Light is important for all plants, and it is an important factor that determines the growth rate.
+Light is important for all plants and important in determining the growth rate.

-Alocasia is a tropical plant used to grow under dappled sunlight in its native land.
+Alocasia is a tropical plant that grows under dappled sunlight in its native land.

 Therefore, a bright and indirect source of sunlight will be ideal for them.